 - Alcohol consumption

-The underlying mechanism to explain this is the increased level of insulin that stimulate cell division and tumor growth.
+The underlying mechanism to explain this is the increased level of insulin that stimulates cell division and tumor growth.
 Cancer of kidney, breast, colorectal, esophageal, prostate and gallbladder is linked with increased weight.

 Pledge for Fitness Now

 A few steps, every time, can make a lot of difference, enabling you to lead a healthy and disease-free life ahead.

 1. Have a balanced meal

 Include all the food groups in your meals